Overview and Implications

 Urinary Tract Infection (UTI)

 UTIs can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra (urethritis), and prostate (prostatitis).
 Infection may spread from one site to the other.
-Although urethritis and prostatitis are infections that involve the urinary tract, the term UTI usually refers to pyelonephritis and cystitis (Imam 2013).
+Although urethritis and prostatitis are infections that involve the urinary tract, the term UTI usually refers to pyelonephritis and cystitis (Imam, 2020a).

 Catheter-Associated Urinary Tract Infection (CAUTI)

 A urinary catheter provides a portal of entry into the urinary tract.
-The source of bacteria causing CAUTI is usually endogenous—typically via meatal, rectal, or vaginal colonization—but rarely may be exogenous, from equipment or contaminated hands of healthcare personnel (APIC 2014).
+The source of bacteria causing CAUTI is usually endogenous — typically via meatal, rectal, or vaginal colonization — but rarely may be exogenous, from equipment or contaminated hands of healthcare personnel (Association for Professionals in Infection Control and Epidemiology, 2014).

-CAUTIs account for the majority of healthcare-associated UTIs and have been associated with increased morbidity, mortality, hospital cost, and length of stay (APIC 2014).
-It is well established that the duration of catheterization is directly related to risk for developing a UTI.
-With a catheter in place, the daily risk of developing a UTI ranges from 3 to 7 per cent (IHI, 2012).
+CAUTIs account for the majority of healthcare-associated UTIs and have been associated with increased morbidity, mortality, hospital cost, and length of stay (APIC, 2014).
 During hospitalization, from 12 to 16 per cent of patients may receive short-term indwelling urinary catheters.
-The average rate of CAUTI is higher in ICU patients than in non-ICU patients (APIC 2014).
+The average rate of CAUTI is higher in ICU patients than in non-ICU patients (APIC, 2014).

 UTIs Among Neonates

 The characteristics of UTI in neonates differ from UTIs in infants and children.
 Its prevalence is much higher, male sex is affected predominantly non-Escherichia coli infections are more frequent, and there is a higher risk of urosepsis than in older age groups.
-UTI in neonates may be the first indicator of underlying abnormalities of kidneys and the urinary tract (Beetz 2012).
-Some 35 to 50 per cent of term and preterm neonates with UTI have abnormal urinary tract ultrasounds (Bonadio et al, 2014, Ismaili et al, 2011, Goldman et al, 2000, Sastre et al, 2007).
+UTI in neonates may be the first indicator of underlying abnormalities of kidneys and the urinary tract (Beetz, 2012).
+Some 35 to 50 per cent of term and preterm neonates with UTI have abnormal urinary tract ultrasounds (Bonadio & Maida, 2014; Goldman et al., 2000; Ismaili et al., 2011; Sastre et al., 2007).

 The prevalence of UTIs among full-term neonates has been reported to be up to 1.1 per cent, increasing up to seven per cent among those with fever.
-Evidence indicates that up to approximately 15 per cent of febrile neonates have positive urine culture (Bonadio et al, 2014, Ismaili et al, 2011) and most UTI in neonates is related to pyelonephritis as compared to cystitis in older children.
-The presence of UTI is significantly higher in uncircumcised vs circumcised boys (Beetz 2012).
+Evidence indicates that up to approximately 15 per cent of febrile neonates have positive urine culture (Bonadio & Maida, 2014; Ismaili et al., 2011) and most UTI in neonates is related to pyelonephritis as compared to cystitis in older children.
+The presence of UTI is significantly higher in uncircumcised vs circumcised boys (Beetz, 2012).

 Prevention of urinary tract infection by implementing recommended components of care.